dric2018/kaggle-bengali-handwritten/README.md

 ## Acknowledgements

 - The code is based on learning from the shared notebooks on kaggle
-- Some of the snippets code copied from anywhere will liked to their source (original implementation)
+- Some of the snippets code copied from anywhere will be linked to their source (original implementation for credits)